 Temperament

-• Your cat’s basic approach to life remains pretty consistent.
-It is important to know whether your cat prefers to “run first ask questions later,” “boldly go where angels fear to tread,” “go along to get along,” or “take charge.”
+- Your cat’s basic approach to life remains pretty consistent.
+It is important to know whether your cat prefers to “run first ask questions later,” “boldly go with no fear,” “go along without a care,” or “straight forward, take charge.”

 Behavior changes in your cat are the primary indicator of pain.
 As the person who knows your cat best, you are an important member of their healthcare team and key in helping to detect the signs of pain as soon as possible.
 The signs of pain may be subtle because cats hide signs of discomfort and illness which could make them appear vulnerable to their enemies.
 This trait comes from their wild ancestors who needed to avoid becoming another animal’s prey.
 This can make it difficult to recognize if your cat is sick or in pain.
 Veterinary professionals have been trained to evaluate these subtle behaviors and physical health changes.